William Elgin Swinton

-Dr William Elgin Swinton FRSE FLS (30 September 1900 in Kirkcaldy - 12 June 1994 in Toronto), was a Scottish paleontologist.
+William Elgin Swinton FRSE FLS (30 September 1900 in Kirkcaldy - 12 June 1994 in Toronto), was a Scottish paleontologist.

 Life

 William Swinton was born in Kirkcaldy in Fife, the son of William Wilson Swinton, a clerk, and Rachel Cargill; he had one sibling, his younger sister Mary.
 He received his secondary education in Dundee and Glenalmond College.
 From 1917, he studied Sciences at the University of Glasgow, graduating BSc in 1922.
 In 1920, he partook in an expedition to Spitsbergen.
 Between 1922 and 1924, he was an assistant at the geology department of the British Museum (Natural History) in London.
 Subsequently, Swinton was appointed as a curator of fossil amphibians, reptiles and birds.
 In 1933, he received his first doctorate (Ph.D) from the University of Glasgow.

 In 1932 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Douglas Alexander Allan, Robert Campbell, Herbert Harold Read and Thomas Matthew Finlay.

 He enlisted in the Royal Navy in 1937, and served during the entire Second World War with Navy intelligence, eventually reaching the rank of Lieutenant commander.
 In the late 1950s he joined an expedition to climb Mount Everest, but he failed to reach the summit.
 He received the Darwin Medal from the USSR Academy of Sciences in 1959.
 Two years later, he emigrated to Canada to take up a post in Toronto.